Orkiv/Inventory-php/readme.md

 # Get all categories

 ## InvMaster::categories()
-retrieve all categories by calling the method below.
+retrieve all categories.

 ### Returns

 This method returns a  mixed array with key `result`, this key is an array of [category objects](#category-object)

+Example :

     <?php
     $someobject = $manager->categories()->result;